 Sometimes It’s Challenging to Love Your Neighbor

-The Bible says it word-for-word nine times, and in different words many more times in both the Old and New Testaments.
-You’d be hard-pressed to convince anyone it’s not a direct command for Christians.
+The Bible says it word-for-word nine times, and in different words many more times in both the Old Testament and the New Testament, with Jesus Christ Himself calling it the second greatest commandment.

 But… what about the neighbor who said hurtful things about you?

 And what about the neighbor who cut you off in traffic?
+Or doesn’t share your work ethic?

 What about the neighbor with vastly different political views, who loves to push your buttons?!